 Wichita State University follows the Associated Press Stylebook for all public communication, with a few university-specific modifications.

-In general, however, any material sent out to the masses in an effort to inform - whether news releases covering an event, publicly viewed features online, business writing or marketing materials - should be based on the AP Stylebook.
+In general, however, any material sent out to the masses in an effort to inform — whether newsletters, news releases, feature stories, business writing or marketing materials — should be based on the AP Stylebook.

 Copies of the current AP Stylebook are available through the Shocker Store in the Rhatigan Student Center.

-abbreviations, acronyms, initialisms - Some abbreviations are universally recognized on first reference (FBI, CIA).
-In general, spell out on first reference the actual names of most entities, including universities, colleges and programs.
-On subsequent references, use an accepted shortened version, acronym or initialism (Wichita State University; Wichita State; WSU).
+abbreviations, acronyms, initials - Some abbreviations are universally recognized on first reference (FBI, CIA).
+But in general, spell out on first reference the actual names of most entities, including universities, colleges, buildings and programs.
+On subsequent references, use an accepted shortened version, acronym or initials (Wichita State University; Wichita State; WSU), and include in parentheses the acronym on the first reference Ex: “Rhatigan Student Center (RSC) … The RSC …”

 addresses - Use abbreviations in street addresses (1845 Fairmount St.; 5015 E. 29th St.), but not for locations (North Hillside, East 17th; 17th and Hillside; 29th and Oliver).
 In Wichita, numbered streets (1st Street; 17th Street; 21st Street) are not spelled out.

-alumna, alumnae, alumnus, alumni - Use "alumna" for singular female, "alumnae" for plural; use "alumnus" for singular male, "alumni" for plural; Use "alumni" for a group including both men and women.
+alumna, alumnae, alumnus, alumni - Use "alumna" for singular female, "alumnae" for plural female.
+Use "alumnus" for singular male, "alumni" for plural male or for a group including both men and women.
+It's also acceptable to use "alum" on all references.

 campus expansion - (see "innovation campus" entry)